ISO 22301: The Business Continuity StandardSecurity and Resilience with Business Continuity Management Systems

 Business continuity management is about responsible and effective leadership.
 It should provide a foundation for developing resilience to incidents as well as the ability to respond successfully, safeguarding the interests of your key stakeholders, reputation, and value-creating operations of your company.

 A business continuity strategy with a management system should ensure that workers are mindful of their roles and responsibilities.
 In the case of an unexpected occurrence, it is essential to be able to adapt to established processes and approved procedures.

 Many of our customers develop simple yet effective business continuity plans within ISMS.online for meeting ISO 27001 and protecting their valuable information assets.
 Other customers take that even further with ISO 22301 and introduce more sophisticated resilience planning and prevention, as well as response mechanisms to incidents.

 Pull Together All Your ISO 22301 and BCMS Work in One Place With Our Range of Business Continuity Management Tools

 What is a Business Continuity Risk?

-As stated, business continuity management using a well-documented management system helps you to better identify and prepare disruptive events or address business continuity risks.
+As stated, business continuity management using a well-documented management system helps you to better identify and prepare for disruptive events or address business continuity risks.
 Business continuity leads to the growth of a more stable environment, although companies with no successful business continuity will increase risks significantly.
 A well-developed, organised and rehearsed Business Continuity Plan (BCP) can help the business rebound from an incident as quickly as possible.

-It is important that all of your procedures are up-do-date, accurate and efficient, this includes, but isn’t limited to corporate risk assessments, information security risk reviews and addressing your health and safety policies, as well as your Business Continuity Plan (BCP).
+It is important that all of your procedures are up-to-date, accurate and efficient, this includes, but isn’t limited to corporate risk assessments, information security risk reviews and addressing your health and safety policies, as well as your Business Continuity Plan (BCP).

 Examples of business continuity risks include: